The Cannington silver mine is located in north-west Queensland, 200km south-east of Mount Isa, near the township of McKinlay.

 Cannington mine expansion

-BHP Billiton has been implementing its Cannington Growth project since 2003, with the aim of improving recoveries, bringing the Northern Zone orebody into production and sustaining ore production at a rate of 2.4Mt/y.
+BHP Billiton commenced its Cannington Growth project since 2003, with the aim of improving recoveries, bringing the Northern Zone orebody into production and sustaining ore production at a rate of 2.4Mt/y.

 Transport, storage and export